EriksenJ/ra_guide/README.md

 The guidelines draw heavily on

 - _Code and Data for the Social Sciences: A Practitioners Guide_.
 Gentzkow and Shapiro (2014).
 [Link](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)
--

 # Directories

 Our projects are typically distributed locally and on a secure server.
-The local folder contains notes on project development, literature reviews, and paper drafts.
+The local project  might contain notes, literature reviews, code that doesn't need to run on a secure server, and paper drafts.
 The secure server project location will exist when the project requires the use of restricted access data (e.g., from Statistics Denmark).

 We generally apply the rules from Gentzkow and Shapiro (2014), chapter 4: